carmem-gomes/data-analysis-dc-crimes/README.md

 # data-analysis-dc-crimes
-Analysing the Washington DC crime incidents from October 2020 to March 2022
+Analysing the incidence of crime in Washington DC between October 2020 and March 2022